 I took buses, walked, rode my bike, snuck, schemed, and struggled to see and hear as much music as I could.
 The music was great, but the culture, and the way the interactions went between the participants- I was enthralled.
 There were fights, and riots, and lectures, and literature, and thought… and somehow the entire paradox just worked.

-I had now found the two things that would shape my entire outlook, influence my life, and ultimately create my career path… and I was just barely 15.
+I had now found the two things that would shape my entire outlook, influence my life, and ultimately create my career path… and I was just barely a teenager.

 The more I learned, the more I wanted to learn.
 I rode my bike constantly, I was as involved in the hardcore music scene as I could be while maintaining a normal high school schedule and suitable grades, and I was LEARNING.

-I was “learning” at school, but in my other life I was learning how to interact in and adapt to any situation imaginable, use very limited resources to their full potential, never dismiss anything as TOO far, or TOO scary, or too much work… because ultimately, those would prove to be the things that meant the most, stuck with me, and taught me lessons that I never would have learned in any other way than… doing them.
+I was “learning” at school, but in my other life I was learning how to interact in and adapt to any situation imaginable, use very limited resources to their full potential, never dismiss anything as TOO far, or TOO scary, or too much work… because ultimately, those would prove to be the things that meant the most, stuck with me, and taught lessons that I could never have learned without… doing them.

 I feel lucky to have been exposed to independent culture and a critical thought process at an early age.
-Through BMX bike riding and hardcore I have owned and run companies, organized and executed world-class bike contests, booked huge shows with amazing bands, gotten paid to wear shoes, written for magazines, been documented in photo and video, met and worked with many of my childhood idols… and for each of those positive things, there was a struggle, setback, or disappointment to match.
+Through BMX bike riding and hardcore I have owned and run companies, organized and executed world-class bike contests, booked huge shows with amazing bands, gotten paid to wear shoes, made money for some great people, written for magazines, been documented in photo and video, met and worked with many of my childhood idols… and for each of those positive things, there was a struggle, setback, or disappointment to match.

 Even the most grounded and self-assured of us has a tendency to continue the search, and that self-awareness should never be ignored.
 FIND something, LEARN something, TRY something, and be open to the idea that even if you hate it, suck at it, or only try it once, the searching itself teaches the most valuable lesson.

-Empowerment, development, and realized potential comes from within; when the path to their achievement goes dark, the only way to find it again is to look harder…
+Empowerment, development, and realized potential come from within; When the path to their achievement goes dark, the only way to find it again is to look harder…

 “A man who wants to lead the orchestra must turn his back on the crowd.”
 James Crook